 Combine the potatoes, garlic, and oil in a microwave-safe bowl and season with salt and pepper.
 Microwave, uncovered, until the potatoes are just tender, stirring once or twice, 5 to 10 minutes.

-Arrange the potatoes in 4 portions that resemble rectangles, overlapping the edges slightly, that measure roughly 4 by 6 inches (10 by 15 cm).
+Arrange the potatoes, overlapping the edges slightly, in 4 portions that resemble rectangles roughly 4 by 6 inches (10 by 15 cm).

 Pat the fish dry with paper towels, season with salt and pepper, and place a fillet on top of each stack of potatoes, skinned side down.
 Top each fillet with an equal amount of butter, thyme sprigs, and lemon slices.